teraha-dev/statsfm-to-markdown/README.md

 ## 🤔 Troubleshooting

 *   **Workflow Not Running:** Ensure the workflow file (`.github/workflows/statsfm.yml`) is correctly placed in the `.github/workflows/` directory and has been pushed to your default branch (usually `main` or `master`).
 Check the Actions tab in your repository for run logs.
 *   **Markers Not Found Error:** Double-check that `<!-- STATSFM START -->` and `<!-- STATSFM END -->` markers exist exactly as shown (case-sensitive) on separate lines within your `README.md` file (or the file specified in `readme_path`).
 The START marker must appear before the END marker.
+Ensure there are blank lines before the START marker and after the END marker if they are near other content.
 *   **Invalid Username Error:** Verify that the `statsfm_username` provided in the workflow file is your correct stats.fm username.
 *   **API Errors / No Albums Displayed:**
     *   The stats.fm API might be temporarily unavailable.
 Check the workflow logs for specific error messages (like HTTP status codes).
     *   Ensure you have listening history on stats.fm for the selected `time_range`.
 If `time_range` is `weeks` or `months`, you need recent plays.
     *   The action filters out albums if they lack essential data from the API (e.g., image URL).
 Try increasing the `display_limit` slightly, as the API might return items that cannot be displayed.
     *   **Note:** This action relies on stats.fm's public-facing interfaces which could change without notice, potentially affecting the action's stability or causing errors.
+*   **Changes Not Committed/Pushed:**
+    *   Ensure the `permissions: contents: write` line is present in your workflow job configuration, as shown in the usage example.
-*   **Changes Not Committed/Pushed:** Ensure the `GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}` line is present in the commit step.
-This token is automatically provided by GitHub Actions and is necessary for the action to push changes back to your repository.
-Verify your repository settings allow Actions to create commits/pull requests if you have specific branch protection rules.
+    *   Ensure the `GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}` line is present in the commit step's environment variables.
+    *   Verify your repository settings (Settings > Actions > General > Workflow permissions) allow Actions to create commits/pull requests if you have specific branch protection rules that might interfere.

 ## 🤝 Contributing

 Contributions are welcome!
 If you have suggestions for improvements or find a bug, please feel free to: